ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Document

 An `EBML Document` is comprised of only two components, an `EBML Header` and an `EBML Body`.
 An `EBML Document` MUST start with an `EBML Header` that declares significant characteristics of the entire `EBML Body`.
 An `EBML Document` consists of `EBML Elements` and MUST NOT contain any data that is not part of an `EBML Element`.
-The initial `EBML Element` of an `EBML Document` and the `EBML Elements` that follow it are considered `Level 0 Elements`.
-If a `Master Element` is considered to be at Level N and it contains one or many other `EBML Elements` then the contained `EBML Elements` are considered at Level N+1.
-Thus a `Level 2 Element` would have to be contained by a `Master Element` (at Level 1) that is contained by another `Master Element` (at Level 0).

 ## EBML Header